-- Understand the various components of the criminal justice system including their origins, development, structure, functions, goals.
+- Describe the various components of the criminal justice system including their origins, development, structure, functions, and goals.

-- Identify the roles and responsibilities of local, state, and federal agencies in the criminal justice system.
+- Explain the roles and responsibilities of local, state, and federal agencies in the criminal justice system and the limits of each.

 - Employ the methods and data that historians and social and behavioral scientists use to investigate the human condition.